The Marataba Trails Lodge experience

 Call us on 858 345 1761 to start planning your vacation to Marataba Trails Lodge or take a look at our itineraries to Madikwe and the northwest

-An utterly unique experience is for the adventurous, Marataba Trails lodge is the only camp to offer Malaria free big five walking trails in South Africa.
+An utterly unique experience for the adventurous, Marataba Trails lodge is the only camp to offer Malaria free big five walking trails in South Africa.
 A two or three night stay, with guests arriving on a day organized with the lodge on a case by case basis.
-The perfect place for those wanting to disconnect from the outside world completely, with an absence of Wi-Fi or mobile phone reception, a total omission of modern amenities and technology, this is where you go to completely get back to nature in a remote and authentic wilderness world of your own.
+The perfect place for those wanting to disconnect from the outside world, with an absence of mobile phone reception, this is where you go to completely get back to nature in a remote and authentic wilderness world of your own.

 There are a variety of trail options available, differing in terms of difficulty and fitness required.
 Whether you wish to hike over the top of the Kransberg range or through a deep gorge the choice is yours, the one thing you can be sure of either way is seeing spectacular scenery and wildlife.
 Trails can be morning and afternoon trails with lunch and a rest period at the lodge in between, or a full-day hike and picnic for those that are really energetic.
 Winter trails will leave from the camp later in the morning and earlier in the afternoon to make the most of the sun whereas summer trails take place early morning and late afternoon so that you don't swelter in the heat of the African sun.
 It is a year-round trails destination that is the only Malaria-free Big 5 walking trail in South Africa.
 The lodge also offers game drives to enable guests to have a closer encounter with the game than would be usually possible on foot.
 Evenings are spent around the fire in the boma when star-gazing is really exceptional.